TritonVM/triton-vm/specification/src/lookup-table.md

 Let all fruit & vegetables (🥝, 🥥, etc.) be challenges, concretely weights to compress rows, supplied by the verifier.
 Both types of challenges are X-field elements, _i.e._, elements of $\mathbb{F}_{p^3}$.

+## Derivation

+This table's constraints are derived by describing semantics first and then translating them into gated linear relations per the guide in Deriving AIR Constraints.
+In brief:

+- Initialization sets `LookIn = 0`, seeds the cascade log-derivative with the first row's inverse term, and seeds the public evaluation accumulator with the first `LookOut`.
+- Consistency enforces `IsPadding` is boolean.
+- Transitions gate updates by `IsPadding'`: in non-padding rows, `LookIn` increments, the cascade log-derivative accumulates using the compressed row `(🍒·LookIn' + 🍓·LookOut')` with indeterminate 🧺, and the public evaluation argument accumulates `LookOut'`; in padding rows, relevant values remain.

+See Deriving AIR Constraints for the generic patterns used to encode “remain vs. update” and accumulator updates.

 ## Initial Constraints

 1. `LookIn` is 0.
 1. `CascadeTableServerLogDerivative` has accumulated the first row with respect to challenges 🍒 and 🍓 and indeterminate 🧺.
 1. `PublicEvaluationArgument` has accumulated the first `LookOut` with respect to indeterminate 🧹.

+## Appendix: Polynomial Forms

 ### Initial Constraints as Polynomials